Month: November 2022

 Local News

-Kidnapped Virginia Mother and Young Child Rescued in Luzerne County
+Kidnapped Virginia Mother And Young Child Rescued In Luzerne County

 A mother and her two year old daughter who were kidnapped in Virginia, were rescued Tuesday at Walmart by Wilkes Barre Township Police.
 40 year old Christos Sotirelis of Stuart Virginia, was taken into custody, and locked up in the Luzerne County Correctional Facility, where he remains held under $250,00 bail.
 He’ll be extradicted to […]